thoughtspot/thoughtspot.github.io/_reference/tsload-service-api-ref.md

 ```
 ## Load

-Use this API to load data.
+Use this API to load your data.
+Data load can be called for multiple chunks of data for the same cycle ID.
+All of this data is uploaded to the ThoughtSpot cluster unless a commit load is issued.

 ### Request Parameters